stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 06 (P2L2) - OO Software Engineering and UML.md

 ### Class Diagram Relationships Quiz

-_Which of the following relationships is an actual relationship for the system we are modeling?_
+_Which of the following relationships is an actual relationship for the system we are modeling_?

 - `RegistrationManager` uses `SchedulingAlgorithm` (dependency)
 - `RegistrationManager` uses `Student` (dependency)